Life at GFD

-“Anyone who is anyone in this field has been to the summer school here, so I felt I should too,” Oregon State University graduate student Christopher Wolfe said of his decision to attend the fellowship.
+“Anyone who is anyone in this field has been to the summer school here, so I felt I should too,” former Oregon State University graduate student Christopher Wolfe said of his decision to attend the fellowship.

 Each year the steering committee of the program selects a theme and chooses a director, who then invites a principal lecturer and other staff to make presentations and work with students.
 In all, there are about 60 people involved.

 The fellowship is taxing.
 Students are expected to complete a research project under the supervision of the staff and present a lecture at the end of the program.
 The students’ edited notes eventually become a central part of an annual volume.
-To complete all this work, days often end long after midnight. (“We survive here on coffee and Mountain Dew,” Miller notes).
+To complete all this work, days often end long after midnight. (“We survive here on coffee and Mountain Dew,” Miller noted).

 Seminars held during the program are highly interactive; speakers must be prepared for probing questions, not only on the technical details of the work, but on the fundamental assumptions and approximations that specialists often take for granted.